HuasoFoundries/google-maps-documentation/docs/LocationBias.md

 google.maps.places.LocationBias typedef

-A LocationBias represents a soft boundrary or hint to use when searching for Places.
+A LocationBias represents a soft boundary or hint to use when searching for Places.
 Results may come from outside the specified area.
 To use the current user's IP address as a bias, the string "IP\_BIAS" can be specified.
 Note: if using a [Circle](Circle.md) the center and radius must be defined.

 #### Library